-Policy ECN2 Working from Home
+Working from Home

-A. Proposals for new dwellings should include provision to enable a home office to be accommodated and should detail how a homeworking space will be provided.
+Proposals for new dwellings should include provision to enable a home office to be accommodated and should detail how a homeworking space will be provided.
 This could be achieved through the design of the building to allow conversion of roof space or similar area into an office or workspace area or by providing space within the internal layout in accordance with the design code.
 New larger housing schemes should, where appropriate, make provision for work hubs which are readily accessible by foot or by bicycle from new homes and can provide business and social facilities with services for the community.

-- 12.3.1 There has been a significant increase over the last ten years in home working nationally from 2.9 million in 1998 to 4.2 million in 201416, further accelerated by the COVID-19 pandemic.
+- 12.3.1 The Office of National Statistics reports that there has been a significant increase over the last ten years in home working nationally from 2.9 million in 1998 to 4.2 million in 2014(16) further accelerated by the COVID-19 pandemic.
 This ranges from more people working from home, perhaps for a day a week for an employer or by basing their business at home.
 All employees have the legal right to request flexible working after working for the same employer for at least 26 weeks.
 Flexible working includes working from home, in addition to flexible start and finish times. - 12.3.2 Working from home is generally regarded as a non-planning issue because planning permission is not required in most situations.
-However, enabling working from home has potential to contribute to the achievement of sustainable development.
+However, enabling working from home has potential to contribute to the achievement of sustainable development. - 12.3.3 Homeworking can reduce out-commuting, boost local economies through more use being made of local facilities and enhance individual spending power as a result of lower commuting costs. - 12.3.4 Good building design should provide flexibility within the property to enable easy conversion for home working.
+This widens the employment choices for individuals. - 12.3.5 A work hub is a flexible workspace offering professional facilities for micro businesses and mobile workers, including those who work from home.
+A work hub serves more businesses than a traditional office can house.
+Shared facilities may include bookable